 Driving through the countryside, I was overwhelmed by the region's natural beauty.
 I remembered feeling the same way on my first visit.
 The landscapes leaned more toward the sublime than the subtle, with dramatic limestone gorges; curious loops in the river, called cingles, that bend in almost complete circles; and endless old-growth forests.
 It is a place that feels older than ancient, where the medieval châteaux forts seem but recent history next to the plentiful prehistoric sites.

 Collonges-la-Rouge, a village built almost entirely from red sandstone, may just be the most beautiful spot in France.
 The setting sun cast a rosy glow on the village's red stones as we took a walk to admire the towered and turreted manor houses, the narrow footpaths, and the handful of artisanal shops.
-Collonges is one of the 144 "Plus Beaux Villages de France" scattered across the countryside (see this page).
+Collonges is one of the 144 "Plus Beaux Villages de France" scattered across the countryside.
 Founded in the eighth century around a church and priory, what you see today dates mostly from the 11th to 16th century.
 During that period, as many as 2 million pilgrims passed through here on their way to the shrine of St.-Jacques-de-Compostelle (Santiago de Compostela)in Galicia; scallop motifs carved into several buildings mark Collonges as a stop on the pilgrimage route.
 We were surprised to have the town almost entirely to ourselves—a benefit of visiting off-season.
 After checking into the only hotel in Collonges, we headed for Danièle's friends' farm.

 Unlike other "farm-restaurants" we'd been to, La Ferme de Berle really is a working farm—raising cattle and producing walnut products.
 The chef, Laurence Salvant, whose magenta-streaked hair marked her as a city girl (she's Parisian), greeted us warmly at the door.
 Her husband emerged from the kitchen in a denim apron covered with flour, having spent the day making bread.
 Jean-Jacques is a dark-skinned fellow with apple cheeks; his family has owned the farm since "seize cents et quelques" ("sixteen hundred-something").